Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 One concludes for the proof by noticing that $ \displaystyle \min_{A} \frac{1}{A^{1/2}(1-A)} = \frac{3\sqrt{3}}{2}$.

 \end{proof}

-\begin{theorem} Let $c>0$ and $\alpha^{(m)}_k> \max \{\frac{c^2+8}{4(2m+d)}, \left(2/3\right)^6 \left(\frac{\pi}{m+\frac{d}{2}-1}\right)^2+C_{m,d}(c) \}$ then
+\begin{theorem} Let $c>0$ and $\alpha^{(m)}_k(c)> \max \{\frac{c^2+8}{4(2m+d)}, \left(2/3\right)^6 \left(\frac{\pi}{m+\frac{d}{2}-1}\right)^2+C_{m,d}(c) \}$.
+Then

-with $ C_{m,d}(c) = \frac{c^2}{4}+(m+\frac{d}{2})(m+\frac{d}{2}-1)-1.$ \end{theorem} \begin{proof} We start by recalling the Butlowski theorem concerning the behaviour of the local extrema of the solution of a second order differential equation : \begin{theorem}[Butlowski see \cite{An} p238] If $\phi$ is a solution of the differential equation
+with $ C_{m,d}(c) = \frac{c^2}{4}+(m+\frac{d}{2})(m+\frac{d}{2}-1)-1.$ \end{theorem} \begin{proof} We start by recalling Butlowski's theorem concerning the behavior of the local extrema of the solution of a second order differential equation (see \cite{An} p238) : \\ If $\phi$ is a solution of the differential equation